adamfoneil/Dapper.Entities/README.md

 Note that if you use your entity classes with EF Core, you can't use multiple `[Key]` attributes on the same class.
 If you need your code to be EF-compatible, use the [IAlternateKey](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities.Abstractions/Interfaces/IAlternateKey.cs) interface, as in [this example](https://github.com/adamfoneil/Dapper.Entities/blob/master/Testing.Common/Models/CompositeKeyEntity.cs#L19).

+# Repository Features
+The core repository implementation is [Repository.cs](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities/Repository.cs).
+Key methods to know:
+- The [SaveAsync](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities/Repository.cs#L145) handles both inserts and updates, so it's your go-to method for typical CRUD inserts and updates.
+This method updates all columns in the entity's backing table.
+- The [UpdateAsync](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities/Repository.cs#L205) method fetches a record, then executes your `setProperties` delegate on it.
+When updating the database, it includes only the columns you modified.
+See [test example](https://github.com/adamfoneil/Dapper.Entities/blob/master/Testing.SqlServer/Integration.cs#L35).
+- The [MergeAsync](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities/Repository.cs#L166) method attempts an update based on key columns of your entity before using the `Id`.
+In this way it's slightly less efficient, but it lets you update rows without knowing the `Id` beforehand.

 # Extension Methods
 If you need more direct entity access without a repository class, there are `IDbConnection` CRUD [extension methods](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities/Extensions/CrudExtensions.cs).
 These methods don't apply any "business logic" per se that a repository class would, but are offered for convenience.
 See [tests](https://github.com/adamfoneil/Dapper.Entities/blob/master/Testing.SqlServer/Crud.cs) to see these in use.
 (The [Postgres tests](https://github.com/adamfoneil/Dapper.Entities/blob/master/Testing.PostgreSql/Crud.cs) are essentially the same.)